 Other NFC cards

-If your card is not a native Kisi card but is still an NFC card, you can most likely assign it to work with Kisi. (*Note* - not all NFC cards have the necessary encryption to be compatible with the Kisi system.)
+If your card is not a native Kisi card but is still an NFC card, you can most likely assign it to work with Kisi.
 You will need an Android phone with the “NFC Tools” app installed.
 You can then follow the flow described in this article.